 Type conversion happens whenever a value of one type is transformed to an "equivalent" value of another type.
 A common example of this would be serializing some encoded data value (like a number) into human-readable characters (e.g., converting the integer 1 to the text "1").

 In most cases, the type conversion of a value is explicitly requested as part of the expression.
-Since the purpose of a constructor is to create a new value of a specific type, defining a new constructor for each source value type (e.g., +Text(1)) is a straightforward approach.
+Since the purpose of an initializer is to create a new value of a specific type, defining a new initializer for each source value type (e.g., +Text(1)) is a straightforward approach.
 Alternatively, it can be more convenient to define a method for the source type able to return the conversion of the object's value to the desired type (e.g., 1.toText).

 Implicit Number Conversion

-When it comes to converting between Cone's built-in primitive number types (integers and floating point numbers), no constructor or method is required; conversion happens implicitly and automatically.
+When it comes to converting between Cone's built-in primitive number types (integers and floating point numbers), no initializer or method is required; conversion happens implicitly and automatically.

 mut v = 4.0 v = 3 // implicitly converted from integer to 3.0 (floating point)